snehaajoshii/snehaajoshii.github.io/involvement.md

 ## Leadership

 - **Resident Assistant | Marymount University**
-  *Aug 2022 – May 2025*
-  Managed a floor of 40+ residents, increasing community satisfaction by 25%, resolving conflicts with a 95% success rate, and organizing high-attendance community events.
+  Managed a floor of 40+ residents, increasing community satisfaction and resolving conflicts effectively.
+Awarded **Best RA of the Building in 2023** for mentorship and organizing high-attendance community events.

-- **National Society of Leadership and Success (NSLS)** – Vice President
+- **National Society of Leadership and Success (NSLS) – Vice President**
+  Cofounded the chapter, initiated members, and led events to build community and leadership opportunities.
+Directed programming to foster professional growth and engagement among members.

 - **Vice President | Virginia Collegiate Honors Council**
-  *Apr 2023 – Apr 2024*
-  Led statewide honors programming, delivered opening conference remarks, facilitated student panels, and presented research on Generative AI.
+  Led statewide honors programming, delivered conference remarks, facilitated student panels, and presented research for two years.
+Worked with the executive board and professors on marketing, funding strategy, and organizing the research conference.

 - **Secretary | ACM-W (Association for Computing Machinery’s Council of Women)**
-  Organized gender-diversity events in tech and maintained documentation for the organization.
+  Organized gender-diversity and mentorship-focused events in tech while maintaining detailed documentation.
+Engaged professionals to provide networking and learning opportunities for students.

 - **Secretary | Student Government Association**
-  *Sep 2021 – May 2023*
-  Maintained official SGA records, managed communication, coordinated elections, and supported campus-wide student initiatives.
+  Served one year as Senator and one year as Secretary, proposing and implementing changes to the financial aid package.
+Maintained records, coordinated elections, managed communication, and supported campus-wide initiatives.

 ## Volunteer Work